getsentry/sentry-javascript/docs/integrations/angularjs.rst

 Module loaders (CommonJS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Raven and the Raven Angular plugin can be loaded using a module loader like Browserify or Webpack.
+Raven and the Raven AngularJS plugin can be loaded using a module loader like Browserify or Webpack.

 .. code-block:: javascript